 About

 In my youth, I had a passion for three particular things: Rainbows, jigsaw puzzles and geometry/patterns.
 After completing my architecture degree in 1991, I found myself in a recession with no architecture jobs to be had.
 I passed the time by working in an Art and Architecture bookstore where I happened upon a few books on Japanese art quilts.
 With that discovery, my life changed forever.
-Those 3 things that I loved so much quickly coalesced into my first quilt pattern.
+Those 3 things that I loved so much quickly coalesced into my first unique quilt design.
 But “Modern Quilting” had not yet emerged and it was clear that my designs did not fit in the world of traditional quilting.
 For many years I felt like a fish out of water, searching not only for my voice, but also my people.
 I got wind of this new “modern quilt guild” in Los Angeles (where I happened to live) and finally found like-minded souls searching for a community to belong to.
 The MQG gave me a reason to expand my skills as both a designer and quilter.
 With this new community and the incredible excitement around the Modern Quilt movement, I found fresh energy to push my creations in new directions allowing my design aesthetic to mature and grow in ways I never thought possible.
+Now I view myself as an artist who works predominantly in fiber, but likes to dabble in other medium as well.

 IMG_3941.jpeg